-6. The obligee/creditor loses its right ten years after it has become due, i.e. became enforceable.
-This "absolute" period of ten years is necessary (and its length in conformity with modern developments such as the PECL and the EC-Products Liability Directive) in order to facilitate the objectives of a limitation regime, namely to restore peace and to prevent litigation aleatori because of fading evidence.
+The obligee loses its right ten years after it could have been exercised.
+This "absolute" period of ten years is necessary in order to facilitate the objectives of a limitation regime, namely to restore peace and to prevent aleatori litigation because of fading evidence.

-B has borrowed money from A and has ordered his accountant to repay the loan in 1995.
-15 years later a dispute arises as to whether the loan was repaid fully or only partially, as A believes and claims.
-B, on the other hand, has destroyed all documents, receipts etc. concerning business transactions older than 10 years; his accountant because of failing mental health cannot clearly remember whether and when exactly he repaid the sum.
+6. B has borrowed money from A and has ordered his accountant to repay the loan in January X. 15 years later, a dispute arises, whether the loan was repaid fully or only partially, as A believes and claims.
 A's claim is barred by Art.
-3, because the maximum limitation period has run out.
+2 (2), because the maximum limitation period has run out.